-Mike Pompeo “wasn’t supposed to meet with Kim Jong-Un”
+Mike Pompeo “wasn’t supposed to meet with Kim Jong Un”

-Trump confirmed that Pompeo, his pick to replace Rex Tillerson as Secretary of State, secretly met with Kim Jong-Un in North Korea for over an hour more than three weeks ago — but that apparently wasn’t the plan.
+Trump confirmed that Pompeo, his pick to replace Rex Tillerson as Secretary of State, secretly met with Kim Jong Un in North Korea for over an hour more than three weeks ago — but that apparently wasn’t the plan.

 “Mike Pompeo did go there, he wasn’t supposed to meet with Kim Jong-Un, but he did,” Trump said.
 “They arranged, actually, while he was there, to say hello.”

-During the impromptu hang out, Pompeo and Kim likely discussed the Hermit Kingdom leader’s upcoming sit-down with Trump in June to discuss nuclear disarmament.
+During the impromptu hangout, Pompeo and Kim likely discussed the Hermit Kingdom leader’s upcoming sit-down with Trump in June to discuss nuclear disarmament.

 Andrew McCabe allegedly pocketed his wife’s campaign contributions

-Trump claimed, once again, that McCabe, formerly second-in-command at the FBI, took $700,000 from a group linked to former Virginia governor Terry McAuliffe and the Democratic Party when his wife ran for a Virginia State Senate seat.
+Trump claimed, once again, that McCabe, formerly second-in-command at the FBI, took $700,000 from a group linked to former Virginia Gov. Terry McAuliffe and the Democratic Party when his wife ran for a Virginia State Senate seat.
 It’s a point Trump has been harping on to criticize McCabe’s judgement in the Hillary Clinton email investigation since he fired McCabe in March.